firozanawar/Nodejs-by-firoz/README.md

 server.listen(3000);
 console.log('Listening on port 3000..')
 ```
+To test open the chrome browser and hit `http://localhost:3000/` to see the output.
 ## Node Package Manager (npm)

 * Every Node application has a `package.json` file that includes metadata about the